alexzshl/vsc-material-theme-dhc-mix-in-pycharm-darcula-theme/README.md

 # The combination of Material-Theme-Darker-High-Contrast and Pycharm-Darcula-Theme

-Material-Theme-Darker-High-Contrast is one theme of [Material Theme Series](https://github.com/material-theme/vsc-material-theme).All I did was modify its performance under the python file so that it looks almost the same as pycharm's default theme darcula.
+`Material-Theme-Darker-High-Contrast` is one of [Material Theme Series](https://github.com/material-theme/vsc-material-theme). `Darcula` is the default theme in `Pycharm`.

-I think that most vscode themes do not perform very well under python files unless the author of that extension particularly likes python.
-Pycharm ’s language engine is more powerful, so darcula ’s performance is more detailed.
-For some particularly subtle places, we can’t shows its particularity on VS Code.
+All I did was modify its performance under the `Python` language and keep it looks almost the same as `Darcula`.